mbilalamjad/alz-custom-naming-convention/README.md

-# alz-rename-example
+# ALZ-Rename-Example
-This repo serves as an example of how to use the ALZ Terraform module with custom naming convention for management groups, resource groups and resources
+This repo serves as an example of how to use the [ALZ Terraform module](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale) with custom naming convention for management groups, resource groups and resources